dotnet/docs/docs/core/testing/index.md

 * Visual Studio Enterprise offers great testing tools for .NET Core.
 Check out [Live Unit Testing](/visualstudio/test/live-unit-testing) or [code coverage](https://github.com/Microsoft/vstest-docs/blob/master/docs/analyze.md#working-with-code-coverage) to learn more.
 * For additional information and examples on how to use selective unit test filtering, see [Running selective unit tests](selective-unit-tests.md), or [including and excluding tests with Visual Studio](/visualstudio/test/live-unit-testing#including-and-excluding-test-projects-and-test-methods).
-* The XUnit team has written a tutorial that shows [how to use xUnit with .NET Core and Visual Studio](http://xunit.github.io/docs/getting-started-dotnet-core.html).
+* The xUnit team has written a tutorial that shows [how to use xUnit with .NET Core and Visual Studio](http://xunit.github.io/docs/getting-started-dotnet-core.html).